AndrewSink/pltr_toolhead/README.md

 - 1x 2.5mm Allen Key

 The pltr has four mounting points: two fixed and two spring-loaded, so you can experiment with a wide variety of writing implements, pens, brushes, and more!

-pltr pen plotter toolheads for other 3D printers are currently in development; please send an email with a specific request or to be added to the mailing list: hello.pltr@gmail.com

 Designed and manufactured in Charlotte, North Carolina using GreenGate3D recycled PETG.